-• provide for the management of students' personal information in accordance with the Australian Privacy Principles

-- provide for students to access their personal information - provide for students to have incorrect personal information corrected - provide accurate information about the use and disclosure of personal information collected by the provider, including that the information may be disclosed to the Commonwealth.
+- provide for the management of students' personal information in accordance with the Australian Privacy Principles - provide for students to access their personal information - provide for students to have incorrect personal information corrected - provide accurate information about the use and disclosure of personal information collected by the provider, including that the information may be disclosed to the Commonwealth.
 [Rules s 94(2)].

-4.8.17 Notification of data breaches
+4.7.17 Notification of data breaches

-You must notify the department (via email to vetstudentloans@dewr.gov.au) within one business day of becoming aware that there are reasonable grounds to suspect that personal information that you (or your subcontractors) hold in connection with the VSL program may have been subject to unauthorised access or unauthorised disclosure, or has been lost in circumstances where the loss is likely to result in the personal information being subject to unauthorised access or unauthorised disclosure, likely to result in the personal information being subject to unauthorised access or unauthorised disclosure (each of these things being a data breach).
+You must notify the department (via email to vetstudentloans@dewr.gov.au) within one business day of becoming aware that there are reasonable grounds to suspect that personal information that you (or your subcontractors) hold in connection with the VSL program may have been subject to unauthorised access or unauthorised disclosure, or has been lost in circumstances where the loss is likely to result in the personal information being subject to unauthorised access or unauthorised disclosure (each of these things being a data breach).